“Hey friend. You had your high beams on me there.”

 Sweaty but smiling, we un-apologetically relayed the sad news about the forsaken recliner family to the realtor.
 We were sure she could get a couple big, strong men to manhandle the situation.
 She thoughtfully gave us some cold water from her thermos to tide us over until we found a Mexican restaurant.

-Five hours later, we crept the box truck into the Beauport’s driveway so as not to wake anyone up.
+Five hours later, we crept the box truck into our friends’ driveway so as not to wake anyone up.
 We still wanted to cool off in the pool.
 Linda was waiting up for us, glasses of cold water in hand.
 We guzzled our water while catching her up on our adventure and providing a mini-inventory of the truck cargo.
-Then we were directed away from the pool and toward the hot tub instead!
+Then we were directed away from the pool but toward the hot tub instead!
 Our aching muscles rejoiced!
 We had a good soak followed by quick showers in our suite.
 Then we passed out, visions of recliners and blue plates dancing in our heads.